Dimss/workshops/hw-operator-ansible/README.md

 oc delete -f deploy/crds/*_cr.yaml
 ```

-4. Make sure Nginx Deployment and pod has been removed from the cluster
+4.Make sure Nginx Deployment and pod has been removed from the cluster